GMOD/Apollo3/docs/deployment.md

 files into `apollo.env`, `docker-compose.yml`, and `config.json`:
 [sample env file](./apollo.env),
 [sample docker-compose file](./docker-compose.yml), and [sample JBrowse config file](./config.json).
-Then we'll need to update a couple values in `apollo.env`.
+Then we'll need to update a few values in `apollo.env`.
 Where it says `URL=http://example.com`, replace `http://example.com` with the URL of your server using the domain name mentioned above.
-The other value you'll need to change is `JWT_SECRET`.
+You'll also need to change `JWT_SECRET`.
 This value can be anything, but it's best if it's a secure random value.
 One option is to use a password generator to create a password to put here.
+The last value you'll need to change is `SESSION_SECRET`.
+This should also be a random value, the same as `JWT_SECRET`.
 All the other entries in this file can be left as they are for now.

 We'll also need to change a couple things in `config.json`.
 Under "internetAccounts" where it says "baseURL", change it to the same URL you used